PratyushSingh07/gsoc_proposal_24/mifos_proposal.md

 - Discuss any suggestions and changes to the project.
 There could modifications, new additions or amendments; it would be better to go over these early

 ### *Week 2*
-- Go Through Mifos-Mobile codebase
+- Go Through Mobile Wallet codebase
-- Take reference from android client and try to implement features that are currently absent in mifos-mobile
+- Address issues that can be a hurdle during the GSoC
 - Go through the Open Banking API and related documentations

 ### *Week 3*
-- Discuss the working of the existing application with the mentor.
-Discuss the implementations of the new features
+- Discuss the working of the existing application with the mentor
 - Go over the new design in detail and ask for changes and suggestions
-- Discuss the changes that need to take place in the frontend to accommodate  for the breaking changes
+- Migrate the project to kotlin

 ## **4.2 Phase 1 (27 May - 12 July)**

 ### *Week 4*

-- I will start off gradually with the migration from MVP to MVVM architectural style
+- I will start off by picking up screens that are yet to be migrated to **compose**
-- The order that I will follow is :
-    - Splash Activity
-    - Login Activity
-    - Registration Fragment
-    - PassCode Activity
-    - HomeOld Fragment
-    - Home Fragment and so on
-- This order is somewhat sequential and will be one of the first steps to be undertaken
-- I would also take inputs from my mentors and if the need arises, change the order of the migration
+- In the process, I shall remove fragments and handle navigation with compose itself
+- I am already contributing to this task and I assume we can be done within a week

 ### *Week 5*

-- I would dedicate this week to the implementation of the Navigation graph
+- Before moving to KMP, I would like to integrate **Mifos's Android SDK**
-- I would start off by grouping the fragments that are connected in a sequential flow and map out a graph for the same in the xml
-- This would require the addition of FragmentContainerView in certain activities which will allow further FragmentTransaction operations on the FragmentContainerView and provide a consistent timing for lifecycle events.
+- Right now the SDK uses retrofit so we wont be able to use it in our shared module
+- If we go with this then we will have to create an abstraction over it, and provide the native/iOS implementation

 ### *Week 6*

-- This week would be reserved for the migration from dagger to hilt & also for the integration of coroutines in the project
-- Considering the fact that we need to write unit tests as well, Hilt will make it easier to write unit tests for the code by allowing us to easily swap out dependencies with mock objects
-- Hence it will be better to get on with this at the earliest so that we can lay foundation for a better unit test phase
+- I will start off with **KMP** implementation in this week
+- Will make use of umbrella module so that iOS can also share the business logic
+- Migrate from retrofit to ktor & also from Hilt to Koin

 ### *Week 7*

-- In this, week I will replace existing api layer from self service fineract to Open Banking
-- We can take reference from the [Open Banking App](https://github.com/openMF/open-banking-app) while implementing it in our project
-- I will be communicating with the mentors and taking their valuable inputs especially when dealing with the endpoints that we have to hit
+- Migrate from DbFlow to SqlDelight
+- Optionally migrate from SharedPreference to DataStore
+- Start writing UI for iOS part

 ### *Week 8 and Rest of Phase 1*